La Galissonnière-class ironclad: Armament

-All three ships mounted four of their six 240-millimeter Modèle 1870 guns in the central battery on the battery deck.
+All three ships mounted four of their six Canon de 24 C modèle 1870 (9.4 in) guns in the central battery on the battery deck.
 The other two 240-millimeter guns were mounted in barbettes on the upper deck, sponsoned out over the sides of the ship.
 In La Galissonnière the sponsons were positioned abaft the funnel, but the two later ships had theirs just forward of the funnel.
 La Galissonnière's secondary armament of four 120 mm guns was also mounted on the upper deck.
 They were replaced by six 100 mm guns in 1880.

 The armor-piercing shell of the 19-caliber 240-millmeter gun weighed 317.5 lb while the gun itself weighed 15.41 LT.
 It had a muzzle velocity of 1624 ft/s and was credited with the ability to penetrate a nominal 14.4 in of wrought iron armour at the muzzle.
 The guns could fire both solid shot and explosive shells.

 The ship received four 37 mm Hotchkiss 5-barrel revolving guns in 1878.
 They fired a shell weighing about 500 g at a muzzle velocity of about 610 m/s to a range of about 3200 m.
 They had a rate of fire of about 30 rounds per minute.
 La Galissonnière also received several towed Harvey torpedoes.

 While Victorieuse and Triomphant were on the stocks, their armament was reinforced by an additional 194-millimeter chase gun and the secondary armament was increased to six 138 mm guns.
 They also received the Hotchkiss guns and Harvey torpedoes as per La Galissonnière before completion.
 The 20-caliber 194-millimeter gun fired an armor-piercing, 165.3 lb shell while the gun itself weighed 7.83 LT.
 The gun fired its shell at a muzzle velocity of 1739 ft/s and was credited with the ability to penetrate a nominal 12.5 in of wrought iron armour at the muzzle.
 The 138-millimeter gun was 21 calibers long and weighed 2.63 LT.
 It fired a 61.7 lb explosive shell that had a muzzle velocity of 1529 ft/s.